 A wide range of reports – including ozone assessments and details of minutes of meetings of a variety of committees – can be downloaded from the secretariat’s website.

-The most recent four-year report was published in 2006 so the next is due in 2010.
+The most recent four-year report was published in 2023, with the previous major assessment published in 2018.

 Montreal Protocol